 - Revelation 21:8 NIV “But the cowardly, the unbelieving, the vile, the murderers, the sexually immoral, those who practice magic arts, the idolaters and all liars—they will be consigned to the fiery lake of burning sulfur.
 This is the second death.”

-Now that you have decided to follow Jesus instead of yourself, obey Jesus’ command to be immersed in water (called baptism) by the authority of the Father, Son and Holy Spirit (Matthew 28:18-20) for the forgiveness of sins and to receive the gift of the Holy Spirit (Acts 2:38-39).
+Do you believe that Jesus is the Son of God?
+Have you made a decision to follow Jesus — to declare Him your Lord?
+Obey Jesus’ command to be immersed in water (called baptism) in the name of the Father, Son and Holy Spirit (Matthew 28:18-20).
+Your sins will be forgiven and you will receive the gift of the Holy Spirit (Acts 2:38-39).

-Our commitment leads us to continue learning about Him and obeying His teachings, using the gifts He gives us for His glory (rather than for our glory) and dedicating our lives to Him, which is demonstrated by obeying the two greatest commands, loving the Lord our God with all your heart, soul, mind and strength and loving your neighbor as yourself (Mark 12:28-31).
+Our commitment leads us to continue learning about Him and obeying His teachings, using the gifts He gives us for His glory (rather than for our glory) and dedicating our lives to Him, which is demonstrated by obeying the two greatest commands, loving the Lord our God with all our heart, soul, mind and strength and loving our neighbor as ourselves (Mark 12:28-31).

 He wants us to build relationships with other believers so we can worship Him together, encourage and be encouraged, serve and be served and use all the other gifts He so abundantly gives us to serve Him by serving others.
 We do this by becoming a part of a church family.
 He helps us share His pure love with those who don’t know Him and to lead them to follow Him.

 By devoting our lives to Him and obeying His teachings, we will live a life of love.
 We will have a higher purpose than any other purpose on earth.